10 STEPS TO PROCESSING:

 #9 Process: Masking for Selective Fixes

 Use masks to apply an adjustment layer to just portions of an image.
 This is useful in nightscapes where the sky and ground often need different processing.
 To create a mask first select the region you want to work on.
 Try the Quick Selection Tool (found near the top of the Tool palette at left).
 Use it to brush across the sky, or the ground, so that the entire area is outlined by “marching ants.”
-Use the Refine Edge option to tweak the selection by brushing across intricate areas such as tree branches.
+Use the Select and Mask option to tweak the selection by brushing across intricate areas such as tree branches.
 Once you have an area selected, hit one of the Adjustments to add an adjustment layer with the mask automatically applied.
-Double click on the mask to tweak it: hit Mask Edge to clean up the edge, or turn up Feather to blur the edge.
+Double click on the mask to tweak it: hit Select and Mask to clean up the edge, or turn up Feather to blur the edge.
 To apply the same mask to another adjustment layer, drag the mask from one layer to another while holding down the Option/Alt key.
 Invert the mask to apply it to the other half of the image.
 Paint the mask with black or white brushes if you need manually shift it.

 #10A Process: Stack for Star Trails